 Funding Supports Junior Achievement Work Readiness & Financial Literacy programs for At-Risk Children

-City of Coconut Creek, Florida – Junior Achievement of South Florida announced today that it has received a $5,000 grant to fund its work readiness and financial literacy programming.
-The grant, from State Farm Insurance, is part of a larger statewide initiative totaling $60,000 that will support Junior Achievement programs in 11 localities throughout Florida, enabling over 5,000 young people to participate in Junior Achievement’s nationally recognized economic education programs.
+COCONUT CREEK – The Junior Achievement Florida Foundation has announced today that it has received a $60,000 grant from State Farm.
+The state-wide initiative will support Junior Achievement learning experiences in eight localities throughout Florida, enabling thousands of young people to participate in JA’s nationally recognized financial literacy and work readiness learning experiences.

 “Many students in our community lack the basic information they need to make good education, career and financial decisions,” explains Laurie Sallarulo, President and CEO of Junior Achievement of South Florida.
 “Junior Achievement provides them with the essential entrepreneurship, work readiness and financial literacy skills to be successful future consumers, employees and leaders.
 We appreciate State Farm for investing in our mission to prepare and inspire youth for success in a global economy.”

 The mission of State Farm is to help people manage the risks of everyday life, recover from the unexpected, and realize their dreams.
 State Farm and its affiliates are the largest providers of auto and home insurance in the United States.
 Its 19,200 agents and 59,000 employees serve approximately 84 million policies and accounts – over 81 million auto, fire, life, health and commercial policies and over 2 million financial services accounts.
 Commercial auto insurance, along with coverage for renters, business owners, boats and motorcycles, is available.
 State Farm Mutual Automobile Insurance Company is the parent of the State Farm family of companies.
 State Farm is ranked No. 36 on the 2020 Fortune 500 list of largest companies.
 For more information, please visit http://www.statefarm.com.